kotools/types/packages.md

 Functions and explicit types such as `NotEmptyList` or `NotEmptyMutableSet` for manipulating collections.

-# Package kotools.types.core

-Core functions and types available for all platforms.

 # Package kotools.types.experimental

 Experimental APIs, subject to change in future versions of this library.